DD1123-ai/ProcedureAI/ReadMe.md

 The demo below will open in a browser on http://localhost:7860 if running from a file.
 If you are running within a notebook, the demo will appear embedded within the notebook.

 # How to use iPro
--Type any questions in the Question input field, to ask any information from the procedural documents -Click Submit when done
+- Type any questions in the Question input field, to ask any information from the procedural documents
+- Click Submit when done
--If you need any example help, click any question example below the response field
+- If you need any example help, click any question example below the response field